MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2024/overview.md

 - Access isn't available for devices running macOS.
 - Office LTSC 2024 includes the OneNote desktop app.
 For more information, see [Deployment guide for OneNote](/microsoft-365-apps/deploy/deployment-guide-onenote).
 - Office LTSC 2024 is available in both 32-bit and 64-bit versions.
 We recommend 64-bit on devices with 4 GB or more of memory.
 However, you should assess application compatibility and other factors that might require the use of the 32-bit version.
 For more information, see [Choose between the 64-bit or 32-bit version of Office](https://support.microsoft.com/office/2dee7807-8f95-4d0c-b5fe-6c6f49b8d261).
-- After downloading the installation files, internet connectivity isn’t required to install Office LTSC 2024.
+- After you download the installation files, internet connectivity isn’t required to install Office LTSC 2024.
 Internet connectivity is required for MAK activation, but not for KMS activation.
 After activation, internet connectivity isn't required to use Office LTSC 2024.

 ## Related articles